wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/8-history.md

 To monitor the run history of a button flow, you need to look at the flow history.
-You can view a flow's history both from a computer browser or the mobile Power Automate app.
+You can view a flow's history from a computer browser or from the Power Automate mobile app.

-Both the flow name and the button name are the same.
-Let's look at how you can view the history from the Power Automate mobile app.
+The flow name and the button name are the same.
+To view the history from the Power Automate mobile app, follow these steps:

-1. Log into your Power Automate mobile app and click on the **Buttons** icon on the bottom horizontal menu.
-Make a note of button name whose flow history you would like to view.
+1. Sign in to your Power Automate mobile app and then select the **Buttons** icon on the lower horizontal menu.
+Note the button name of the
+    flow history that you want to view.

-1. Next, click on the Flows icon which is also on the bottom horizontal menu.
-Find the flow you want to view history for, and click on it.
+2. Select the Flows icon on the lower horizontal menu.
+Find the flow that you want to view history for and then select it.

-1. In the flow details section, locate and click on **Run history**.
+3. In the **Flow details** section, locate and select **Run history**.

     ![flow run history](../media/flow-run-history.jpg)

-1. You can see all the flow runs, both successful and unsuccessful.
+You can see all the flow runs, both successful and unsuccessful.

     ![flow run history](../media/flow-run-history2.jpg)

-1. You can click on each of the runs and see the details.
+4. Select each of the runs and view the details.

     ![flow run details](../media/flow-run-details.jpg)

-Viewing the history for a flow can help you determine if people are having difficulty with your button flow, and possibly help troubleshoot any issues that user's are experiencing with your button flow.
+Viewing the history for a flow can help you determine if people are having difficulty with your button flow and possibly help troubleshoot any issues that users are experiencing with your button flow.